bruno-strandberg/MONA/tests/README.md

 * flux_comp_mj.pyv    - script that compares the atm. flux as estimated by the class AtmFlux and as stored in NMH/data/testing/mjongen_plots.root by Martijn's code.

-* gsgparser.C         - script to compare event GSGParser event parsing with different methods.
+* gsgparser.C         - script to compare GSGParser event parsing with different methods.

 * sanity_checks.C     - script that takes the NMH/data/pid_result_XXX.root as input and draws some plots for sanity checks.

 * xsec.py             - script that draws xsec/E plots for various interactions.

 * data_sorting.py     - script to check that data_sorting/ scripts worked properly.

+* evtid_functionality.C - script to check the find and sort algorithms used in evt_sampler/GSGSampler.C